jbacule/ebook-converter-api/README.md

 # Ebook Converter API

-Sample Ebook Converter API for Pixel Reader Backend.
+Simple Ebook Converter API for E-books.
 Used for different ebook format converting to epub file.

 ## Prerequisite
 - Make sure you install Calibre app in your machine.
 Just go to this link: [https://calibre-ebook.com/download](https://calibre-ebook.com/download)